fathi129/Module-1-ExcelHW/README.md

 ## Overview of Project
 Louise’s play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared regarding their launch dates and funding goals.
 We visualized the campaign outcomes based on their launch dates and funding goals using the Kickstarter dataset.
 ### Purpose
- we need to provide a visual summary of the data so that Louise can better understand the success rate of the campaigns based upon the launch date and goals.
+ We need to provide a visual summary of the data so that Louise can better understand the success rate of the campaigns based upon the launch date and goals.

 ## Analysis and Challenges